by Tracy Johnson

 Personality: The people that make an emotional connection with the audience have always been valuable.

 Today?
-You can’t win music, information or promotion.
+Radio can’t win music, information or promotion.
 Technology and changing consumer behavior has removed that advantage.
-Yes, you can win a position against other radio stations, but isn’t that a little short-sighted?
+Yes, it’s possible to win against other radio stations, but isn’t that short-sighted?

 Still not convinced?
-Here’s one more graph that shows conclusively that listeners tune in because some of the people are entertaining:
+Here’s one more graph that shows conclusively that listeners tune in because of entertaining personalities:

 Alan Burns summarizes: